aimhubio/aim/docs/source/quick_start/3_steps.md

 ```

-3. Start the aim UI to observe the run
+3. Start UP the aim UI to observe the run:

 ```shell
 aim up